How to Get Your Adoption Records

-Statutes in nearly every state permit the release of identifying information when the person whose information is sought has consented to the release.
-If consent is not on file with the appropriate entity, the information may not be released without a court order documenting good cause to release the information.
+Laws in nearly every state permit the release of identifying information after giving consent.
+If consent is not on file, the information will not be released unless there is a court order.

-A person seeking a court order must be able to demonstrate by clear and convincing evidence that there is a compelling reason for disclosure that outweighs maintaining the confidentiality of a party to an adoption.
-Access to this information isn't always restricted just to birth parents and adopted persons as many states allow biological siblings of the adopted person to seek and release identifying information upon mutual consent.
+A person seeking a court order must provide clear and convincing evidence that there is a strong reason for disclosure that outweighs keeping the information confidential.
+Access to this information isn't always restricted to birth parents and adopted persons.
+Many states allow biological or birth siblings of the adopted person to seek and release identifying information upon mutual consent.

-States will sometimes impose additional limitations on the release of identifying information, such as:
+States sometimes impose additional limitations on the release of identifying information, such as:

-- Requiring the adopted person to undergo counseling about the process and potential implications of search and contact with their birth family before any information is disclosed.
+- Requiring the adoptee to undergo counseling about the potential implications of contact with their birth family

-- Allowing the department or child-placing agency that possesses the information to refuse to provide information if it would seriously disrupt or endanger the physical or emotional health of the person whose identity is sought.
+- Allowing the department or child-placing agency that possesses the information to refuse to provide the information; this can happen if doing so would disrupt or endanger the physical or emotional health of the person whose identity is sought.